kayak/pypika/README.rst

 """"""

 ``EXCEPT`` is supported.
-Minus require that queries have the same number of ``SELECT`` clauses so trying to cast a except query to string with through a ``SetOperationException`` if the column sizes are mismatched.
+Minus require that queries have the same number of ``SELECT`` clauses so trying to cast a except query to string will throw a ``SetOperationException`` if the column sizes are mismatched.

 To create a except query, use the ``Query.except_of()`` method.